barawn/basic_ipmi/README.md

 The MSP430 compiler isn't very smart, and so to create a jump table, it requires certain
 conditions: it wants the thing you're switching to be even (because the jump table instruction is 2 bytes long), and it wants all cases to be covered.

+# Other Notes

+Last time I used this project, it did work - however, please note that **many** IPMI MC implementations have bugs and may not implement certain things correctly.

+A lot of this code is also MSP430 and CCS specific, so you may have to do some research to adapt to other platforms.

 # Licensing and Use